 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.85 minutes getting to work every day.

-Being a small city, Jackson does not have a public transit system used by locals to get to and from work.
+Jackson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Jackson in 2022 was $23,967, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $95,868 for a family of four.